Gozala/workspace/pages/w3-machine.md

   ```
 	- Idea is that VM will unpacks the [[CAR]] and schedules each [[UCAN invocation]] in a concurrent task.
 - ## Control Flow
-	- For our VM to be of any use we need to support a lot more instructions.
-Some obvious ones would just correspond to [[leveldown]] APIs, still any real program would needs some control flow instructions
+	- For our VM to be of any use we need to support a some more instructions, e.g we could map a [[leveldown]] APIs to corresponding capabilities. still any real program would needs some control flow instructions
 		- While defining control flow instructions and creating a new programming language in the process is exciting, it is an overkill, instead our VM will have a Foreign Function Interface ([[FFI]])
 	- We can deploy foreign functions via [[system/deploy capability]] that will associates HTTP REST endpoint with an [[Account DID]].
 		- In the future we could allow deploying [[WASM]] programs or [[JS]] functions that we could run.